-How we handle your homeowners or condominium association in Lee District
+How we manage your homeowners or condominium association in Lee District

-We require that the renter abide by all community and association rules.
-To help us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this endeavor, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us your old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a handy reference for property owners in Lee District
+a free reference for landlords in Lee District

-- Before you move a tenant into your investment in Lee District
+- Before you move a tenant into your rental in Lee District

 - Collections and evictions